luckymanlab/maydan/README.md

 * Grunt

 ##Instruction
 First you need to give node.js server permission to connect to your mongodb server.
 You need to create a administrator user and configurate node.js server.
+Pay attention, db "admin", already has one user, with name "padawan" and pass "123123"

 ###To create user, you need to do:
 * First step: npm i (install all node packages)